 HSML 6231 | Management of Acute Care Hospitals

 HSML 6246 | Service Line and Project Management

 Health Policy Electives

-(9-10 credits of PUBH or HSML courses or others with Advisor’s approval)
+(9-10 credits of PUBH or HSML graduate courses or others with Advisor’s approval)

 Students in degree programs must participate in eight hours of Professional Enhancement.
 These activities are pre-approved by an advisor and may be Public Health-related lectures, seminars, and symposia related to your field of study.